-The primary benefits of shooting RAW are the post production opportunities to manipulate a fully preserved color space.
-It also means significantly less compression and loss of data, while a rendered JPG is a compressed and lossy file.
-One great example of using RAW photos for better post production is the opportunity to more dramatically adjust/fix over and under exposed images.
-You will have more control of the stops on a RAW image than a JPG.
+One of the primary benefits of shooting RAW is the capability to fully manipulate the preserved color space.
+It also means significantly less compression and loss of data, as a rendered JPG is a compressed and lossy file.
+One great example of using RAW photos for better post production is the ability to dramatically adjust/fix underexposed images.
+Overall, you have far more control with a RAW image.

-You will ultimately need a JPG in order to share with the world, so pick your favorite editing program, color and adjust your photo and save for sharing!
+You ultimately need a JPG file in order to share your photography with the world, so pick your favorite editing program, color, adjust, and save for sharing!

 Will GNARBOX separate RAW and JPG files while shooting RAW+JPG?

 Not at this time, but you can view the file extension by tapping with two fingers on the collection screen.

 GNARBOX always exports at the maximum resolution available.
 This can be adjusted by using the cropping tool to adjust aspect ratios.